chrisn/node-optimist/readme.markdown

 ------------------------------

 Add an option (e.g., `--help`) that displays the usage string and exits the process.
-If present, the `message` parameter customises the description of the help option in the usage string.
+If present, the `description` parameter customises the description of the help option in the usage string.

 If invoked without parameters, `.help` returns the generated usage string.